DSE VA Workbook Design Guide

 Questions to ask yourself

-• Do these ideas clearly link to my theme and topic from page 2?
+• Do these directions link clearly to my theme and topic from page 2?

 Example: reference pictures and notes for artwork 1, part 1 Example: reference board for artwork 1, part 2 Example: reference pictures for artwork 1, part 3